ZurichMedTech/s4l-manual/docs/overview/dashboard/services.md

 <!-- screenshot-instructions: assets/dashboard/serviceworkbench.png
 1. On the dashboard page, find the `+ New` button in the top left corner of the screen.
 Click the button.
 2. In the window which appears, click the `Pipeline` subitem.
-Note that you must remain within the `My Workspace` tab on the left side of the page.
-If you by accident click another tab, make sure to navigate back.
 3. Wait for Pipeline to be created.
-If the `Project Options` pop-up appears, give your project the title "service-catalog-project" and add the tag `screenshot-agent` to the project.
+If the `Project Options` pop-up appears, give your project the title "screenshot-agent-project".
 Then click the `New` button.
-4. Now right click on the Desktop Window and click on the appearing "+" button.
+4. Now that the pipeline has been created, right click on the Desktop Window and click on the appearing "+" button.
 5. Use **save_screenshot** with `path="assets/dashboard/serviceworkbench.png"` and selecting only the `Service Catalog` window.
 -->
 <p align="center">